 Compose HTML is an excellent tool for building a single-page application (SPA).

-file plus some JavaScript and other resources that can be used to build your app up at runtime.
+That is, it produces a single, minimal index.html file plus some JavaScript and other resources that can be used to build your app up at runtime.
 Once the page is loaded by the browser and the script starts running, it continuously modifies the page's DOM in place to give the user the illusion that they're actually navigating around multiple pages as they click around on stuff.

-Let's use this blog as a concrete example.
+Let's discuss a concrete example.

 // Inside your main `renderComposable`